activitypods/activitypods/docs/src/content/docs/tutorials/create-your-first-social-app.md

 yarn run dev
 ```

-This will bootstrap the server and, if there are no errors, finish with a message telling you that the ServiceBroker has started.
+This will bootstrap the server and, if there are no errors, finish with a message telling you that the Moleculer ServiceBroker has started.

 You can see the application details at http://localhost:3001/app